 - We can guess whether words are misspellings of each other based on the concepts they induce.

-The provisional patent was refiled with slightly modified language in September of 2003, and was granted under the name Method and apparatus for characterizing documents based on clusters of related words.
-One of the major changes was the removal of references to the system as “PHIL”.
+The provisional patent was refiled with slightly modified language in September of 2003.
+It was granted under the name Method and apparatus for characterizing documents based on clusters of related words.
+One of the major changes was the removal of references to the system as “PHIL.”

 I wrote about that patent back in January, before I began reading In the Plex and before I knew of the Google Code name PHIL, in the post Why a Search Engine Might Cluster Concepts to Improve Search Results.
 At the time, I hadn’t realized that not only is Google using the type of classification described in the patent to classify web pages for purposes of its Adsense program, but that they had been for years and years.